 Here are more creations that I find really inspiring...

-This first one is by Anna-Karin found at the Sizzix blog.
+This first one is by Anna-Karin.
 It a great example of using the Distress Micro Glaze, Distress paints and Dina Wakley acrylic paints together with the Bird Crazy dies.
 Its a fantastic piece of art with lots of fabulous texture and wonderful colours.

 One thing to note about the instructions on the Sizzix blog...

-Use whatever you have on hand - scissors (if you don't have the dies), Cuttlebug (instead of a Bigshot) and any old cardboard box for the background.
-Most boxes still use the corrugated paper inbetween the smooth outer surface, simply peel this back to reveal the wrinkled card.
+Use whatever you have on hand - scissors (if you don't have the dies) and any old cardboard box for the background.
+Most boxes still use the corrugated paper in between the smooth outer surface, simply peel this back to reveal the textured card.

 For the background - You could also use plain cardstock run through the embossing machine to create texture.